 Genetics

-Acne can run in the family, so if your genetic relatives have had acne, you may be more likely to develop cystic acne.
+Acne can run in the family, so if your biological family members have had acne, you may be more likely to develop cystic acne.

 Stress